Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 Beach Street

 If the museum isn’t for you or you have some time after, consider strolling along Beach Street.
 You can stop for coffee at Copperline, one of my favorite local coffee shops.
 They have a delicious chicken biscuit and the vibe is cabin cozy.
-Or you can visit the chocolate shop Angell & Phelps Chocolate Factory and get a tour along with some chocolate!
-Of course, if you’re hungry by this time, you can enjoy dinner at one of the many restaurants in this area.

 For a peaceful stroll head to the other side of Beach Street from the shops and restaurants.
 Walk along the Halifax River and through the Riverfront Park with gardens and peaceful water features.